About Pamela J. Pine, PhD, MPH, MAIA, RCHES

-Dr. Pine is also CEO of Stop the Silence® (Stop Child Sexual Abuse, Inc.,), which she began developing in 2000 and she incorporated the organization as a 501(c)(3) organization in 2004.
-Stop the Silence® became a Department of the Institute on Violence, Abuse and Trauma (IVAT), located in San Diego, on January 1, 2021.
-She is the Department’s Director.
-Dr. Pine has been a regular expert on leading media outlets such as: NBC, CNN, PBS, iHeart (formerly ClearChannel) radio, and many others.
-Articles about her work have been featured in Washington Post, TruEntertainment Magazine, Women’s Calendar, and many others.
+Dr. Pine has been a regular expert on leading media outlets such as NBC, CNN, PBS, iHeart (formerly ClearChannel) radio, and many others.
+Articles about her work have been featured in the Washington Post, TruEntertainment Magazine, Women’s Calendar/Women’s Radio, On Purpose Women’s Magazine, and many others.

 Pam discussing presentation and programming for Pakistan with a Pakistani colleague, 2018.